 Later in the 17th century, the lanterns were used to project animation, which was achieved by various types of mechanical slides.

-With time, the movies evolved with sound, music, color, and advanced technology.
+With time, the movies have evolved to include sound, color, and advanced digital technology.

 Written by Alekhya Sai Punnamaraju